-develop a detailed salvage strategy, prepared in consultation with the OEH (Aboriginal heritage) and the Aboriginal parties.
-The salvage strategy shall be prepared to the satisfaction of the Secretary; and
+- (a) develop a detailed salvage strategy, prepared in consultation with the OEH (Aboriginal heritage) and the Aboriginal stakeholders.
+The salvage strategy shall be prepared to the satisfaction of the Secretary; and - (b) undertake any further archaeological excavation works recommended by the results of the detailed salvage strategy.